Chris-Milan1/Aerodynamic-propeller-simulation-tool/README.md

 ```

 ### 2. Run the Simulation
 Use the terminal or command prompt.
-Once prompted, decide whether or not you would like to receive SolidWorks coordinates

 ---
+## Future Work

+- **Incorporate physical constraints** into the angle of attack and the lift/drag coefficient functions.
+  This will be achieved using *physics-informed machine learning* to ensure the values remain physically realistic.

+- **Implement advanced optimization techniques**, such as gradient descent or alternative methods,
+  to determine the required propeller parameters more efficiently.

+- **Expand unit testing** to provide more comprehensive coverage and improve code reliability.
+---
 ## Author
 Developed as part of an engineering research project focused on aerodynamic optimization for human-powered aquatic propulsion.
 This repository reflects interests in simulation, numerical modeling, and applied quantitative analysis.

 ---
 ## **⚠️ Disclaimer (Important)**

 As with any simulation, results may vary depending on the geometry and parameters used.
-There is no guarantee that a simulated performance will exactly reflect real-world behavior.
+No simulated system will exactly reflect real-world behavior.
 This project is purely for academic and theoretical use; further research must be conducted before any further use (Practical or theoretical).

-The author assumes no responsibility for any misuse, misinterpretation, or unintended consequences arising from the use of this code.
+The author assumes no responsibility for any misuse, misinterpretation, or unintended consequences arising from the use of this code; use at your own risk.